-(1) All options are exercisable on May 28, 2003.

-- (2) These options were granted with tandem SARs, which have the same exercise date as the underlying options.
+- (1) All options are exercisable on May 27, 2004 except those granted to Mr. Usher, which were exercisable on February 13, 2004. - (2) These options were granted with tandem SARs, which have the same exercise date as the underlying options.
 Upon the exercise of an SAR, an optionee receives an amount, in cash and/or shares, equal to the excess, for a specified number of shares, of (a) the fair market value of a share on the date the SAR is exercised (except that for any SAR exercised during the 10-business-day period beginning on the third business day following the release of U. S. Steel's quarterly earnings, the Compensation & Organization Committee may, in its sole discretion, establish a uniform fair market value of a share for such period which shall not be more than the highest daily fair market value and shall not be less than the lowest daily fair market value during such 10-business-day period) over (b) the exercise or base price per share. - (3) Indicates percentage of total option shares granted. - (4) The dollar amounts under these columns are the result of calculations at 0% and at the 5% and 10% rates set by the Securities and Exchange Commission and therefore are not intended to forecast possible future appreciation, if any, of the price of the stock.
-We have not used an alternative formula for a grant date valuation, as we are not aware of any formula which will determine with reasonable accuracy a present value based on future unknown or volatile factors.
-Amounts shown for All Stockholders represent the potential realizable value assuming appreciation at the rates indicated based on the exercise or base price per share, the expiration date applicable to the May 28, 2002 grants and the number of outstanding shares as of December 31, 2002.
+We have not used an alternative formula for a grant date valuation, as we are not aware of any formula which will determine with reasonable accuracy present value based on future unknown or volatile factors.
+Amounts shown for All Stockholders represent the potential realizable values assuming appreciation at the rates indicated based on the exercise or base prices per share shown, the indicated expiration dates